-The resource test is currently \$2,000 for institutional Medicaid applicants but an additional \$1,500 may also be set aside for burial expenses depending on the value of any life insurance owned by the applicant or other types of burial trusts for the applicant's benefit.

-Resources include cash on hand, savings, certificates of deposit, bonds, stocks, real property, and life insurance with a cash-in value.
+\$1,500 may also be set aside for burial expenses depending on the value of any life insurance owned by the applicant or other types of burial trusts for the applicant's benefit.
+Resources include cash on hand, savings, CDs, bonds, stocks, real property, and life insurance with a cash-in value.
 Some personal property, such as a car and home furnishings, are not counted as resources.
 Special rules may apply to certain assets, such as annuities.
 If a person intends to return to their home, the home is usually not counted as a resource.
-If, however, an individual has greater than \$828,000 in equity in their home, they will not qualify for Medicaid unless a spouse or a dependent or disabled child resides in the home.
+However, if an individual has greater than \$585,000 in equity in their home in 2019, s/he will not qualify for Medicaid long-term care services in a nursing home (but see #10).

-If the institutionalized Medicaid applicant is married, the community spouse is entitled to retain one-half of the couple's combined countable resources (up to a maximum of \$119,220) or \$31,290 in resources, whichever is greater.
+If the institutionalized Medicaid applicant is married, the community spouse is entitled to retain one-half of the couple's combined countable resources; subject to a minimum of \$31,290 and a maximum of \$126,420.
 Any resources that the community spouse is not entitled to keep are counted as resources belonging to the institutionalized spouse for purposes of determining Medicaid eligibility.

-To determine the total amount of the couple's resources, the Human Services Department will perform an "assessment" (a/k/a "snapshot").
-The applicant or spouse provides all necessary financial information and the caseworker lets the couple know how much, if any, must be spent on the couple's joint debts and/or institutional care before eligibility can begin, and how much can be protected for the spouse at home.
-A court may order that a greater amount of resources be protected for the community spouse.
+To determine the total amount of a couple's countable resources, and the amount that can be protected for the community spouse, the "Institutional Care & Waiver" office of HSD's Income Support Division (see #13) will perform an "assessment" (a/k/a "snapshot").
+The couple provides the necessary financial information and the caseworker lets them know how much must be spent on things that benefit the applicant (including expenditures that benefit both) before eligibility can begin, and how much can be protected for the community spouse.
+The amount can be increased by a court or administrative proceeding.
 (Private attorneys who specialize in elder law should be consulted about Medicaid planning options.)